daveeS987/buy-nothing-backend/README.md

 ## Setup

-- Clone down this repo
+- Clone down this Repo
+- Install dependencies: `npm install`
+- Create an account at https://cloudinary.com/ and get the following:
+  - Cloud Name
+  - API key
--
+  - API secret

-#### .Env Requirements

-Add the following into an .env file:
+- Add the following into an .env file:

 ```
 PORT=5000